Project Case Studies

 Client: Multiple Modular Construction Factories

-My clients, five independently-owned companies, asked me to evaluate their operations, with an emphasis on their labor productivity.
+My client, a coalition of twenty-four (24) independently-owned modular factories across the United States, asked me to evaluate their affiliate factories' operations, with an emphasis on their labor productivity and process efficiency.

-I spent a full week in each factory, observing over 200 hours of production activity, interviewing 50+ employees, and capturing over 300 hours of factory-based construction work on video.
+I spent a full week in each of more than eight (8) factories, observing over 400 hours of production activity, interviewing 70+ employees, and capturing over 600 additional hours of factory-based construction work on video.

-Following the data collection phase, I analyzed dozens of hours of video footage, using Lean Six Sigma principles of waste management.
-Identifying value-added time and multiple types of non-value-added time, I developed a detailed quantitative analysis of the processes' productivity rates.
+Following the data collection phase, I analyzed hundreds of hours of video footage, using Lean Six Sigma principles of waste management and process optimization.
+Identifying value-added time and multiple types of non-value-added time, I developed a detailed quantitative analysis of the processes' productivity and efficiency rates.

 In the process of this video analysis, I developed a proprietary software tool to facilitate and streamline the data analysis and calculation.